Half-widows: The Silent Sufferers of Militancy War in Kashmir–An Empirical Study

 Abstract

-The concept of half-widows in Kashmir refers to women whose husbands have disappeared without a trace during the political conflict in the region.
+The concept of half widows in Kashmir refers to women whose husbands have disappeared without a trace during the political conflict in the region.
 These women live in a state of limbo, not knowing whether their husbands are alive or dead, and facing social, economic, and psychological challenges due to their uncertain status.
 They are also not eligible for the same legal and social benefits as widows, as they cannot legally declare their husbands dead.
 This situation is further complicated by the lack of an effective legal system to address their plight and provide them with justice.
-The study conducted in District Srinagar of the state of Jammu and Kashmir reveals the social, economic, and psychological challenges faced by widows and half-widows of political conflict.
-The study emphasizes the urgent need for policy interventions to address the issues faced by these vulnerable women and provide them with social, economic, and legal support.
-The findings also underscore the importance of understanding the social dimensions of conflict and their impact on vulnerable populations.
+The study conducted in district Srinagar of the union territory of Jammu and Kashmir reveals the social,

 References

 GSDRC.
-Conflict and Sexual and Domestic Violence against Women.
-Helpdesk Research Report, Governance and Social Development Resource Centre: Birmingham, 2009
+Conflict and sexual and domestic violence against women.
+Helpdesk Research Report.
+Governance and Social Development Resource Centre: Birmingham; 2009.

 Sara Barrera, Eva Corbacho.
 The ongoing tragedy of India’s widows.
-22-06-2012. www. womenunderseigeproject.org.
-Retrieved on 4 -03-2023 3.
-The Maintenance And Welfare Of Parents And Senior Citizens Act, 2007.
+Women’s Media Center.
+(2024).
+[Online] Available from: www. womenunderseigeproject.org.
+3. The Maintenance and Welfare of Parents and Senior Citizens Act of 2007.

-Showkat, A. Motta.
-Women in Kashmir Suffer Silently.
-In one World South Asia, 2009.
+Showkat A. Motta.
+Women in Kashmir suffer silently.
+In one World South Asia; 2009.

 Staff Reporter.
 (2013).
-“Wives of disappeared Kashmiri men can remarry after four years.”
-Deccan Herald. https://www.deccanherald.com/content/376897/wives-disappearedkashmiri-men-can.h
+Wives of disappeared Kashmiri men can remarry after four years.
+Deccan Herald.
+[Online] Available at:https://www.deccanherald.com/content/376897/wives-disappearedkashmiri-men-can.h.

-Bhattacharya, D. (2015).
+Bhattacharya D. (2015).
 The never-ending tragedy of Kashmir’s half-widows.
-Scroll.In. https://scroll.in/roving/762867/photos-the-never-ending-tragedy-of-kashmirs-halfwidows
+Scroll.in.
+[Online] Available at: https://scroll.in/roving/762867/photos-the-never-ending-tragedy-of-kashmirs-halfwidows.

 Published